fengxia41103/myblog/content/thoughts/modern slavery.md

 they just want both sides of a coin, a mission impossible, as the deal.

+# Slave

-If we take this even further, it's more entertaining.
+If we take this even further, it's quite entertaining.
 If that traffic Godness casts you a good luck, who is to make up the accident statistics?
 If EVERYONE is now praying for the same Godness, does it just eliminate accidents entirely!?
 What if two pray to two different